timkulp/ItsNotMagic/Psionics.md

 *Area of Effect* 1d10 feet radius (if uncontrolled) or 1d10 cone (if controlled)

-*Effect* Psionic Force applies an unseen concusive force like a silent sonic boom that will blow over tables, bookshelves or medium sized creatures.
+*Effect* Psionic Force applies an unseen concussive force like a silent sonic boom that will blow over tables, bookshelves or medium sized creatures.
 Effected creatures can resist the force with a Medium DC check applying strength modifiers.
 If effected, creatures will be knocked down and need to use an action to recover.
 If the Wild Talent manifests uncontrolled, the force bursts from the character impacting other characters, scenery, etc...
 If the Wild Talent is controlled, it explodes as a cone from the character’s chest.

 #### Invoke Pain